-Now that's an offer I can't refuse.
 With head cocked to one side, I glared at him.
 "Oh, yeah?"

 "Okay, whatever."
-I stood and went to the bedroom to dress.
+I went to the bedroom to dress.

-As I plodded the four blocks down First Avenue to 87th Street where I had seen a Catholic church, I pondered how, except for my marriage in 1968, I had not been in a place of worship.
-And that was only to satisfy my parents.
+I penned nine copies, and later that day, plodded the four blocks down First Avenue to 87th Street.
+I remembered seeing a Catholic I had not been in a place of worship since marrying in 1968.

-When I reached the huge wooden portals, I hesitated.
-My hand rested on the handle.
-The cool air from inside streamed through the bottom of the doors and drifted over my sandaled feet.
-I persisted only because of the vow I gave Derek.
-So, applying all my mental and physical strength, I squeezed in.
+When I reached the enormous wooden portals, I hesitated.
+The cold air from inside streamed through the bottom of the doors and drifted over my sandaled feet.
+Because of the promise I gave to Derek, I persisted.
+So, applying all the mental and physical strength I could muster, I squeezed in.

 Filled with remorse, I sank to the kneeler, as I realized how much I had always been loved.
-In fact, I could not be separated from this love if I tried.
-Simple, yet profound.
-Cleansing teardrops ran down my face.
-The more I cried; the more I released; the more I healed.
+I could not be separated from this love if I tried.
+Simple yet profound.
+Cleansing teardrops healed me.
+The more I cried, the more I released, the more I healed.